bobuk/hiring-here/Senior_DevOps.md

 **Qualifications**
-- Bachelor's or Master’s degree in Computer Science, Engineering, or a related field.
 - 3+ years of experience in DevOps or related roles (SRE/Cloud Engineer/Infrastructure Engineer, etc).
 - Strong experience with cloud platforms such as AWS, GCP, or Azure (AWS preferred).
 Experience with on-prem is also very helpful.
 - Proficiency in Bash for Linux administration on Virtual Machines